SalvatoreC/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-19](figure/unnamed-chunk-19-1.png)

-Qualitatively, activity pattern during weekdays appears to be clearly different than activity pattern during weekend days.
-Number of steps taken for 5-minute interval is more evenly distributed during the day in the weekend than in a weekday.
-On the othe side a peak value is tipically registered in a weekday and not during the weekend.
+Qualitatively, activity pattern during weekdays appears to be different than activity pattern during weekend days.
+Number of steps taken for 5-minute interval is more evenly distributed during a day in the weekend than in a weekday.
+On the other side a higher peak value is tipically registered in a weekday than during the weekend.
 Quantitatively, the average number of steps for 5-minute interval is greater during weekend days than during weekdays.
 Further investigation is anyhow needed before reaching any conlusion.